minhhduc99/cookbook/README.md

 ## Setup Database

--   Setup a mysql server (I use XAMPP for development)
+-   Setup and connect to mysql server
--   Create a database
+-   Create a cookbook database
--   Run a python shell and run the following commands:
+-   Run a python shell then run the next two following commands:
-    -   `import run.py`
+    - `python`
+    -   `from backend import db`
     -   `db.create_all()`
 -   Now, the database should be populated with tables